mumayank/AirLocation/README.md

 ## Thank you!
 If you love the library, or it has helped you in any way, please give it a star!
 I'd really appreciate it!

-Post your feature requests/ pull requests/ bug reports in the appropriate section of this repositories.
+Post your feature requests/ pull requests/ bug reports in the appropriate section of this repository.

 Thank you :)